Nuwa-genomics/Nuwa/README.md

 ## Running Tests

-Unit tests can be run using the tests dockerfile:
+Unit tests can be run using the tests docker compose file:

 ```
 docker-compose -f tests.docker-compose.yml up --build